ohager/pir8-grabber/README.md

-  -a, --address <address>    Address to be monitored, can be Reed-Solomon or Id -p, --phrase <yoursecret>  Your senders Signum account passphrase (to read encrypted messages) (default: "") -s, --signa <amount>       Target amount in SIGNA -m, --message <message>    Target message
+  -a, --address <address>    Address to be monitored, can be Reed-Solomon or Id -p, --phrase <yoursecret>  Your senders Signum account passphrase (to read encrypted messages) (default: "") -s, --signa <amount>       Target amount in SIGNA -m, --message <regex>      Target message
   -f, --file <filename>      Filename where the data is being collected (default: "./pir8grabber.json") -l, --lines <number>       Amount of lines inside the file (default: 10) -n, --node <url>           Your custom node.
 Otherwise the node is selected automatically